adl1995/HIPS-to-Py/documents/application.md

 Current progress
 ---------
-The repository for the current work done lies on GitHub (https://github.com/adl1995/HIPS-to-Py).
+The repository for the current work done lies at GitHub (https://github.com/adl1995/HIPS-to-Py).
 This includes notes from the HiPS paper, and a package called ``hips-tools``.
-Apart from it includes numerous test scripts I wrote.
+Apart from this it also includes numerous test scripts I wrote.

 Firstly, there's a Python script which fetches HiPS tiles and displays them using ``Matplotlib``.
 The calculation of ``Norder``, ``Npixels``, and ``Nside`` was done using ``Healpy``.
 The retrieved image was then bytes decoded using the ``BytesIO`` library.

-Another script I wrote retrieved a HiPS tile in JPG format and wrote it as a FITS map.
-This was achieved using Astropy's ``astropy.writeto`` method.
+For retrieving a HiPS tile in JPG format, there's a script named ``save-healpix-fits.py``.
+This fetches a tile and writes it as a FITS map.
+I achieved this using Astropy's ``astropy.writeto`` method.
 The transformation / mapping of Geocentric coordinates onto a HiPS pixel was achieved using this
 ```python
 theta, phi = hp.vec2ang(geocentric_coords)
 ```